ALLAN-DIP/chiron-utils/CONTRIBUTING.md

 You generally should not be interfacing directly with game communications yourself and instead should be doing all such interactions through methods in `BaselineBot`.
 This will allow us to make changes to the _Diplomacy_ engine without individual bots needing to be changed.

 I (Alex) will require all code meets the various standards set for the repository, which will involve code review.
-It is useful to add tests as well.
-They don't need to be comprehensive, but they should at least be a 1v1 against a `RandomProposalBot` to catch any obvious crashes.

 If you want to share code between an advisor and a player, it's up to your how you structure it.
 You can factor out code into functions, or you can make a class your advisor and player both inherit from.
 It's up to you.
 Regardless, you _do_ need to declare the `bot_type` field as either `BotType.ADVISOR` or `BotType.PLAYER`.